-- The results are based on 811 outbreaks caused or suspected to be caused by Salmonella, 241 by E. coli O157, 40 by Listeria, and 89 by Campylobacter (after 147 outbreaks due to Dairy were excluded). - Estimated Salmonella and Campylobacter illnesses were more widely distributed across food categories than illnesses from E. coli O157 and Listeria; most of the illnesses for the latter two pathogens were attributed to two food categories. - For most pathogens, the credibility intervals overlap for categories with the highest attribution percentages, indicating no statistically significant difference among them.
+- The results are based on 905 outbreaks caused or suspected to be caused by Salmonella, 255 by E. coli 0157, 44 by Listeria, and 104 by Campylobacter (after 151 outbreaks due to Dairy were excluded). - Estimated Salmonella illnesses were more evenly distributed across food categories than illnesses from Campylobacter, E. coli O157, and Listeria; most of the illnesses for the latter pathogens were attributed to one or two food categories. - The credibility intervals overlap for the Salmonella and Listeria categories with the highest attribution percentages, indicating no statistically significant difference among them.